pgRouting/pgrouting/doc/astar/aStar-family.rst

 .. index from here

-- :ref:`pgr_aStar` - A* algorithm for the shortest path.
+- :doc:`pgr_aStar` - A* algorithm for the shortest path.
-- :ref:`pgr_aStarCost` - Get the aggregate cost of the shortest paths.
+- :doc:`pgr_aStarCost` - Get the aggregate cost of the shortest paths.
-- :ref:`pgr_aStarCostMatrix` - Get the cost matrix of the shortest paths.
+- :doc:`pgr_aStarCostMatrix` - Get the cost matrix of the shortest paths.

 .. index to here